 The timer then registers its interrupt service routine and starts timing.
-The interrupt service routine is required to service the OS for the purposes mentioned in Timer.
+The interrupt service routine is required to service the OS for the purposes mentioned in the previous Section Timer.
 Another function provides the time elapsed as the last timer interrupt.

-3.3.2 Timer Features
+2.1.3.2 Timer Features